Melissa-Stadt/AM741-PDElearning/data_denoising/README.md

 **make_rmse_tables.py** - Run to generate RMSE tables comparing the different denoising methods.
 This code computes relative mean square errors (RMSEs) between the true function/derivative values and the approximations.

 **make_animations.py** - Run to make animations comparing the true solution, predicted solution, and the data.
 This code saves a number of plots in the animations folder and combines them into a .gif file.
 The plots are deleted after the .gif file is complete.

+(Note: To generate RMSE tables and animations for files pertaining to ANN modifications, the file name must be first truncated after "nn" prior to running DEMO.py.
+Ex: "advection_diffusion_00_nn_1HL_2000N.npy" must be saved as "advection_diffusion_00_nn.npy".)

 **prediction_functions.py** - contains the code to forward evaluate the ANN, finite difference, spline, local bi-spline, local NCV bi-spline, and global NCV bi-spline methods